fastfetch

 Customization

-Fastfetch uses the JSONC (or JSON with comments) for configuration.
-See Wiki for detail.
-There are some premade config files in presets
+Fastfetch uses JSONC (JSON with comments) for configuration.
+See the Wiki for details.
+There are some premade config files in the presets

-, including the ones used for the screenshots above.
+directory, including those used for the screenshots above.
 You can load them using -c <filename>

 .
-Those files can serve as examples of the configuration syntax.
+These files can serve as examples of the configuration syntax.

 Logos can also be heavily customized; see the logo documentation for more information.